adamjmking/Hermes-Engine/README.md

 # Hermes Engine
-3D graphics & rigid Body physics engine built with C++ and Vulkan built as a personal project.
+3D graphics & rigid body physics engine built with C++ and Vulkan built as a personal project.